What is Content Hub?

 A content hub is a structured group of related content organized around a central topic, with a main pillar page linking to (and from) supporting subtopic articles.

 Think of it like a textbook.
 The pillar page is the chapter overview.
 Supporting articles are the sections that go deep on specific aspects.
 Everything is connected through internal links.
-This structure tells Google you’ve covered a topic thoroughly — and it rewards that with rankings.
+This structure tells Google you’ve covered a topic thoroughly.
+And it rewards that with rankings.

 HubSpot found that websites using topic cluster models (content hubs) saw up to 4x more organic traffic growth than those publishing isolated posts.
 Structure matters as much as content quality.